abaker178/matplotlib-challenge/README.md

 UCSD Data Science Bootcamp - Matplotlib Homework

 ## Purpose
-Build practice and confidence in working with matplotlib, pandas, and Jupyter Notebook.
+Build practice and confidence in working with matplotlib, pandas, python, and Jupyter Notebook.
 This project is fictional and for academic purposes.

 ## Premise
 A pharmaceutical company is testing a new drug on mice with a specific type of skin cancer.
 Using matplotlib, pandas, and Jupyter Notebook, this project consolidates the data and generates graphs to highlight different relationships and correlations.

 ## Timeline
-This project will be completed by Dec.
-23th, 2020 and will likely not have many updates going forward
+This project will likely not have many updates going forward